The Tweaks Were Twunked

-- The show starts with a parental guidance warning that I couldn't tell whether or not it was a joke because they used the same warning template to introduce the opening sketch which was a parody of the assassination of Oswald where he gets a pie to the face instead of a bullet to the head which allows him to announce, "Live from New York..."
+The show starts with a parental guidance warning, and I couldn't tell whether or not it was a joke because they used the same warning template to introduce the opening sketch.
+Said sketch was a parody of the assassination of Oswald where he gets a pie to the face instead of a bullet to the head which allows him to announce, "Live from New York..."

-- Lorne then announces the Anyone Can Host Saturday Night Live Contest where he places a call to action from the home audience to send in a post card to try to win a chance to host the show which is a concept that I can't wait to see how it plays out and wish they would bring this idea back sight unseen.
+Lorne then announces the Anyone Can Host Saturday Night Live Contest where he places a call to action from the home audience to send in a postcard to try to win a chance to host the show.
+This is a concept that I can't wait to see how it plays out and wish they would bring this idea back sight unseen.

-- This was followed but a short mockumentary called The Acid Generation where they interview geriatrics as if they were acid heads from the hippie generation.
-This one was pretty funny because the ages might match up in present times but for then it was a major exaggeration.
+This was followed, but a short mockumentary called The Acid Generation where they interview geriatrics as if they were acid heads from the hippie generation.
+This one was pretty funny because the ages might match up in present times, but for then it was a significant exaggeration.

-- Bill Murray then played a preacher character who performed a sermon called Silver Balls and Golden Pins that's connected to a hymn-like song that we cut back and forth between sermon and song to build an interesting story.
+Bill Murray then played a preacher character who performed a sermon called Silver Balls and Golden Pins that's connected to a hymn-like song that we cut back and forth between sermon and song to build a whacked out story.

-- Madeline Kahn and Gilda Radner then have a sketch where they play two girls winding down a night of drinking.
+Madeline Kahn and Gilda Radner then have a sketch where they play two girls winding down a night of drinking.
 They talk about boys and the Patty Duke show as well as sharing their deepest secrets.
-It was more of a cute sketch than anything all that funny which is a kind of a common way the show ends the night from time to time so I'm used to it.
+It was more of a cute sketch than anything all that funny which is a kind of a standard way the show ends the night from time to time, so I'm used to it.